Succession Planning, Avoiding the Risks – A White Paper

 In addition, some key employees not identified in the succession plan may seek opportunities with other companies.
 This real risk can result in high-profile leadership gaps that need to be filled.

 Transparent communication and retention plans should be implemented to avoid this risk.
-High-potential employees who may see themselves as successors will look for development plans that help them gain the experience or skills they currently lack.
+High-potential employees who may see themselves as successors will look for development plans to help them gain the experience or skills they lack.

 Resistance to change: